-Winter in Cyprus can be surprisingly chilly, even though visitors often exclaim at how warm it is compared to their home countries.
-However, many Cypriot houses are not built to cope with cold temperatures.
-With high ceilings and tiled floors, sometimes single glazing, and frequently no central heating, residents rely on portable heaters or some kind of central fireplace which takes the chill off, if no more.
+Winter in Cyprus can be surprisingly chilly, at least from our point of view.
+Part of the problem is that many Cypriot houses are not built to cope with cold temperatures.
+They usually have high ceilings and tiled floors, and sometimes single glazed windows that don’t necessarily fit very well.
+Frequently there is no central heating, so residents rely on portable heaters or some kind of central fireplace.
+These can take the chill off, but little more.
 For much of winter the sun shines, but there are often some very cold spells during this season.

 January is usually the coldest month, with temperatures sometimes dropping down to 3-5C overnight at sea level, and a chilly 10-12C during the daytime.
 Occasionally there is even a mild frost inland.
 People in older houses can find it difficult to stay warm enough during January, even if there is sunshine during the day making the outside warmer than inside.
 In the mountains it is usually much colder, with a fair amount of snow.